andf-crl/docs/v19.2/enterprise-licensing.md

 ---
 title: Enterprise Features
-summary: Request and set trial and enterprise license keys for CockroachDB
+summary: Request and set trial and [enterprise.license](cluster-settings.html#setting-enterprise-license) keys for CockroachDB
 toc: true
 ---

 CockroachDB distributes a single binary that contains both core and [enterprise features](https://www.cockroachlabs.com/pricing/).
 You can use core features without any license key.
-However, to use the enterprise features, you need either a trial or an enterprise license key.
+However, to use the enterprise features, you need either a trial or an [enterprise.license](cluster-settings.html#setting-enterprise-license) key.

-This page lists enterprise features, and shows you how to obtain and set trial and enterprise license keys for CockroachDB.
+This page lists enterprise features, and shows you how to obtain and set trial and [enterprise.license](cluster-settings.html#setting-enterprise-license) keys for CockroachDB.

 ## Enterprise features

-{% include {{ page.version.version }}/misc/enterprise-features.md %}
+{% include {{ page.[version](cluster-settings.html#setting-version).[version](cluster-settings.html#setting-version) }}/misc/enterprise-features.md %}

 ## Types of licenses

 Type | Description
 -------------|------------
 **Trial License** | A trial license enables you to try out CockroachDB enterprise features for 30 days for free.
-**Enterprise License** | A paid enterprise license enables you to use CockroachDB enterprise features for longer periods (one year or more).
+**Enterprise License** | A paid [enterprise.license](cluster-settings.html#setting-enterprise-license) enables you to use CockroachDB enterprise features for longer periods (one year or more).

 {{site.data.alerts.callout_success}}
-<span class="version-tag">New in v19.2:</span> For quick local testing of Enterprise features, you can use the [`cockroach demo`](cockroach-demo.html) command, which starts a temporary, in-memory cluster with a SQL shell open and a trial license applied automatically.
+<span class="[version](cluster-settings.html#setting-version)-tag">New in v19.2:</span> For quick local testing of Enterprise features, you can use the [`cockroach demo`](cockroach-demo.html) command, which starts a temporary, in-memory cluster with a SQL shell open and a trial license applied automatically.
 {{site.data.alerts.end}}

 ## Obtain a license

 To obtain a trial license, fill out [the registration form](https://www.cockroachlabs.com/get-cockroachdb/enterprise/) and receive your trial license via email within a few minutes.

-To upgrade to an enterprise license, <a href="mailto:sales@cockroachlabs.com">contact Sales</a>.
+To upgrade to an [enterprise.license](cluster-settings.html#setting-enterprise-license), <a href="mailto:sales@cockroachlabs.com">contact Sales</a>.

 ## Set a license